AdnanHodzic/auto-cpufreq/README.md

 ### Install - auto-cpufreq daemon

-Necessary changes are made to the system for auto-cpufreq CPU optimizaton to persist across reboots.
+Necessary changes are made to the system for auto-cpufreq CPU optimization to persist across reboots.
 Daemon is deployed and then started as a systemd service.
 Changes are made automatically and live stats are generated for monitoring purposes.

 `sudo auto-cpufreq --install`